If you’re going to wash your hair in the outdoors, it’s very important that you only use only natural shampoo. These are our top picks.

 13. Dry Shampoo

 And if all else fails, dry shampoo for the win!
-Dry shampoo has seen a surge in popularity in recent years and if you look in any woman’s gym bag, there’s a good chance you’ll find a bottle of this magic potion inside.
+Dry shampoo has seen a surge in popularity in recent years.
 Dry shampoo can be applied to roots to soak up any residual oil buildup after a few days without a wash.

 It’s great if you’re out in the wilderness for a few days and don’t want to deal with digging a cathole to bury your bath water.
 Since it isn’t a liquid, it travels well and can be used to add volume or soak up oil.
 While there are a variety of dry shampoo products, you can also make your own with as few as two ingredients!Buy Now: $20